AdobeDocs/analytics.en/help/implement/vars/plugins/formattime.md

 ## Use the plug-in

-The `formatTime` method uses the following arguments:
+The `formatTime` function uses the following arguments:

 * **`ns`** (required, integer): The number of seconds to convert or format
 * **`tf`** (optional, string): The type of format to return the seconds in; defaults to seconds